11 Frequently Asked Questions about Tub to Shower Conversions to Save You Time, Money & Aggravation

 - Strategy #1 – Choose the right shower head(s) – Look for shower heads which won’t spray water outside the shower opening.
 One option is to use a rain head which is directed down vs. a stationary shower head which is spraying at you.
 Another is a hand-held shower.

-- Strategy #2 – Use curved or pivoting glass – A cool thing about curved glass systems (or pivoting glass) is the glass is angled into the shower which bounces water back towards the drain (and not outside the shower).
+- Strategy #2 – Use curved or pivoting glass – A cool thing about sliding curved glass door (or pivoting glass) is the glass is angled into the shower which bounces water back towards the drain (and not outside the shower).

 - Strategy #3 – Choose the right curb height for your shower pan or build a waterproof one level shower- If you’re going with a one-piece shower pan (which will be most cost-effective) don’t choose the lowest curb threshold.
 Go with a mid-height (2” to 3” tall) or a full height curb (4” or 5” tall) to keep the water inside.
 And if you want no curb at all find a waterproof one level shower